 602 Surf Ave., 718-265-3474

-This aquarium—the oldest continually operating example in the US—remains a must-see destination on Coney Island's celebrated boardwalk.
+This aquarium—the oldest continually operating example in the US—remains a must-see.
 Visitors will be charmed by all manner of marine life, including seals, walruses, red-bellied piranhas and rays.
-Ocean Wonders: Sharks!, opening in summer 2018, will feature blacktip and whitetip reef sharks, sand tiger sharks and wobbegongs, a carpet shark native to the western Pacific and eastern Indian Oceans.
+Ocean Wonders: Sharks! features blacktip and whitetip reef sharks, sand tiger sharks and wobbegongs, a carpet shark native to the western Pacific and eastern Indian Oceans.
 Daily penguin and otter feedings are among the other highlights.

 7. Hit thebeach

 That salt-air smell that permeates all of Coney Island is coming from the ocean.
-Indeed, there are nearly three miles of beach property in the neighborhood, and you can see clearly to the vast blue expanse of ocean from the boardwalk.
+Indeed, there are nearly 3 miles of beach property in the neighborhood, and you can see clearly to the vast blue expanse of ocean from the boardwalk.
 Brighton Beach is nearby as well.
 If you've forgotten any of your beach gear—sandals, a bathing suit, a hat or sunglasses, for example—there are many Coney Island shops that have you covered.

 Of course, there’s are always surprises during any Coney Island summer—so you can count on more fun popping up as the season progresses.
 Check coneyisland.com for the latest details on what to do by the beach.